Twitwi96/Smart-traffic-light-2/Improved_Version2/ReadMe.md

 Code modified in order to:

-- Use of rectangles instead of circles to frame vehicles in order to calculate an accurate area
+- Use rectangles instead of circles to frame vehicles to calculate an accurate area
-- Light turns green if area is bigger than a threshold
+- Turn light to green if area is bigger than a threshold